1.1 The name of the Club shall be the Hopeman Golf Club, hereafter referred to as “the Club”.

 3.7 Any person refused membership or whose membership is terminated or suspended will be informed in writing of the fact.
 They retain the right of appeal and have the right to appear and be heard before the full Club Council.

-3.8 Any person joining the Club is to be given copies of the Constitution, the Club Equality Policy, and the Club Child Protection Policy.
+3.8 Any person joining the Club is to be asked to read the Club Constitution, the Club Equality Policy, and the Club Child Protection Policy as displayed on the Club website.

 3.9 Annual subscriptions are due on the 1st of January and must be paid by 31st of January.
 In the event that any member’s annual subscription has not been paid by 31st January then membership may be terminated.
 Termination shall be intimated to the member in writing by the Secretary.
 No member will be entitled to either play the course or enter any competition from 1st February unless the annual subscription or instalment of any monies due to the Club has been paid.